 Hungarian Horse Show Kalocsa, Hungary: Getting to Know Hungarian Cowboy Culture on Viking Cruises’ Passage to Eastern Europe River Cruise.
 Visiting Bakod Puszta for a Hungarian Horse Show.

 Disclosure: This website contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
-You don’t pay anything extra, and it helps support this site.
+That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.
 Please note, we were guests of Viking River Cruises during our Passage to Eastern Europe trip.

 It’s a little past 9am, and we’re at Bakod Pustza, one of the most prominent horse ranches in the country, and the first stop on our Passage to Eastern Europe river cruise with Viking Cruises.